“Forgotten Hollywood” – March Madness…

 Manny Radio Interview

-Ira David Sternberg let me discuss my new book Forgotten Hollywood Forgotten History in depth, which brought my paperback to life.
+Ira David Sternberg let me discuss my new book Forgotten Hollywood Forgotten History in depth, bringing my paperback to life.

 Kick back and enjoy…